franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 ### Fairness around selection of voting committees

-- The fairness of selection is related to their voting power
+- The fairness of selection is related to their voting power.
-- A new validator might have to wait for long time before being selected
+- A new validator might have to wait for long time before being selected.
     - A validator V that has just been elected is moved to the end of the queue.
-If the validator set is large and/ or other validators have significantly higher power, V will have to wait many runs to be elected
+If the validator set is large and/ or other validators have significantly higher power, V will have to wait many runs to be elected.

 ---